(Disclosure: Some of the links below may be affiliate links)

 On the other hand, the potential gains for a covered call (or naked call) are limited to the premium.
 The maximum gains are made when the call options expire.

-Let’s do an example again.
+We can do an example again.
 Stock X is trading at 120 USD.
 A trader is selling call options at a strike price of 125 USD, expiring in two months.
-The price of the option is 1.50 per share (150 total premium).
+The option’s price is 1.50 per share (150 total premium).
 If the price stays below 125 (or close), the buyer will not exercise his right to buy the shares, and the option may expire.
 In that case, the seller made a profit of 150 USD (the premium).

 If the price goes to 140 USD and the buyer exercises the option, the seller will have lost 15 USD per share (140 – 125), which is 1500 USD.
 The total loss is 1375 USD (1500 – 125).